 If you’re trying to drive more traffic to your e-commerce site, it’s important to optimize your website structure and content for search engines, so that you can increase organic traffic, attract more customers, and generate more sales.

-To help you optimize your ecommerce site and get that traffic, we’ve created this comprehensive, step-by-step ecommerce checklist that you can use to get started right away.
+To help you optimize your e-commerce site and get that traffic, we’ve created this comprehensive, step-by-step e-commerce SEO checklist that you can use to get started right away.

-This checklist can be applied to any ecommerce store to increase your traffic from search engines as quickly as possible.
+This e-commerce SEO checklist can be applied to any e-commerce store to increase your traffic from search engines as quickly as possible.

 Ecommerce SEO Basics